fossabot/GiG.Core/docs/GiG.Core.Orleans.Clustering.Localhost.md

 #### Silo

 The `ConfigureLocalhostClustering` extension accepts the following parameters.
-You can also use the `IConfiguration` overload to load the following configuration from `appsettings.json` under the Config section `Orleans:Cluster` and `Orleans:Silo`.
+You can also use the `IConfiguration` overload to load the following configuration from `appsettings.json` under the Config sections `Orleans:Cluster` and `Orleans:Silo` as instructed [here](GiG.Core.Orleans.Silo.md#Configuration).

 | Configuration Name | Type       | Required | Default Value |
 |:-------------------|:-----------|:---------|:--------------|